Course Program of Study (CPOS) Requirements

-Federal grants, work study, loans, and some scholarships may be reduced if you are not enrolled in enough eligible coursework each term.
-Only courses that count toward a student’s official program of study (your declared major/concentration) can be considered when determining aid eligibility for federal financial aid programs such as grants, work-study, and loans.
+Federal grants, work-study, loans, and some scholarships may be reduced if you are not enrolled in enough eligible coursework each term.
+Only courses that count toward your declared major or concentration are considered when determining federal financial aid eligibility.

 *All students who have a concentration must also have a major, but not all students who have a major will have a concentration.